Supercharge your caregiving batteries

 1. Practice self-care

-When I asked Michelle about self-care, it didn’t surprise me that she said, “Self-care feels selfish,” even though she was trying to manage the stress and take care of herself somewhat.
+When I asked Michelle about self-care, it didn’t surprise me that she said, “Self-care feels selfish,” even though she was somewhat trying to take care of herself and manage the stress.

 The thing is, self-care isn’t selfish; it’s simply replenishing body, soul, and spirit so we have reserve to pour into our people.
 Check out an earlier blog for 43 highly effective self-care tips.